Regularity properties of $k$-Brjuno and Wilton functions

 Before we start with the proofs of the statements above, we first want to give some remarks about them: Proposition \ref{prop: kBrjuno is BMO} is an extension of \cite[Thm.~3.2]{MMY1} from the classical Brjuno function to $k$-Brjuno functions.

-As a comparison to Figure \ref{fig:BW} showing $B_{1,1}$ and $W_1$ in Figure \ref{fig: graphs}, some numerical estimates of $W_{\alpha}$ with different values of $\alpha$ are shown.
-The numerical estimates suggest that also for $\alpha\in (g,1)$ the function $W_{\alpha}$ is a $\textnormal{BMO}$ function.
+As a comparison to Figure \ref{fig:BW} showing $B_{1,1}$ and $W_1$, in Figure \ref{fig: graphs}, some numerical simulations of $W_{\alpha}$ with different values of $\alpha$ are shown: the numerical evidence supports the conjecture that also for $\alpha\in (g,1)$ the function $W_{\alpha}$ is a $\textnormal{BMO}$ function.
+Indeed, the graph for $\alpha =e-2$ and $\alpha =0.9$ (and nearby values, not displayed in Figure \ref{fig:BW}) suggest that the function $W_\alpha$ exhibits a mix of {\it symmetric} logarithmic singularities at rational points and of jumps, a singular behaviour which is compatible with belonging to BMO.
 However, unfortunately, the results from Proposition \ref{prop: Wilton BMO} can not immediately be transferred to $\alpha\in (g,1)$, see Remark \ref{rmk: Wilton alpha large} for an explanation which difficulties occur.